appleraincoat/tp/docs/DeveloperGuide.md

    2. Test case: `sort`
       - Expected: A list sorted based on their proximity to their upcoming birthday will be displayed.

+### List
+1. `list` will display a list of original clients, this is useful after using `filter` commands which will display a subset of the original list.

+### Clear
+1. `clearRealodex` will clear the list of clients from Realodex.
+Be careful as you are unable to undo.

 ### Filter By Name
 1. Test case: `filter n/John`
    Expected: A list of clients whose names contain the string `John` will be returned.